ReCLIP++: Learn to Rectify the Bias of CLIP for Unsupervised Semantic Segmentation: Method

 \textbf{Image-level multi-label hypothesis generation.} In order to compute the contrastive loss, we need to know what classes exist in a specific image.
 However, this information is not available under the USS setting.
 In this section, we propose to generate an image-level multi-label hypothesis which means the set of classes that potentially exist in an image, to facilitate the following contrastive loss calculation.

 In ReCLIP~\cite{ReCLIP}, we directly calculate the similarity scores between the class-level text features of manually designed prompts, \emph{e.g.}, ``a photo of a $[CLS]$", and the image-level visual feature extracted by CLIP.
 We select the set of classes whose scores are higher than a threshold as the hypothesis.
-As CLIP is pre-trained to align image-level visual features with text features, it may focus on the most salient objects in an image and fail to recognize every existing object, rendering the multi-label hypothesis generated for ReCLIP less accurate.
+However, the objects in an image may have different scales (large/small) and may be located arbitrarily (center/boundary).
+As CLIP is pre-trained to align image-level visual features with text features, it may focus on the most salient objects in an image and fail to recognize every existing object.
+Thus, generating the multi-label hypothesis based on the \textit{image-level} visual features (like ReCLIP) cannot fully discover the underlying categories in an image, especially for categories whose objects are usually small or less salient in an image.

 In ReCLIP++, we design a new strategy to generate a more accurate multi-label hypothesis for an image.
 Given an image, we first split it into overlapped crops.
 Specifically, we slide a window across an image with a certain stride.
 In our implementation, we set the window width and height to $r$ times the width and height of the input image and set the horizontal and vertical stride to half of the window width and height respectively.
 For each crop, we forward it through the visual encoder of CLIP to obtain its global visual feature and compute the similarity scores between the global visual feature and the Query feature $W_q$.
 We treat the class with the highest score as the detected class for this crop.
 Then for a given image, among all of its crops, we calculate the frequency $f(k)$ of the $k$-th class, $k\in\{1, 2, ..., C\}$, being detected.
 We choose the classes with frequency higher than the threshold $t$ as the multi-label hypothesis $\mathcal{H}$ for an image, \emph{i.e.,}